panubo/docker-mariadb-galera/README.md

 Recovery when quorum is lost can often be simply recovered:

 Stop on all nodes.
-EG:
+Eg (if using a Systemd unit to run Galera):

 ```
 systemctl stop galera.service